onkelbeh/HomeAssistantRepository/README.md

 Sometimes I had dependencies `portage` didn't respect, in some cases it seems not to know in which Python's site-packages modules are already installed.
 Install them manually (after compile errors).
 Once all packages are updated, you can remove the older python targets in `package.use` and run another upgrade to remove now obsolete support for old Python Versions.
 This will save hard disk space and compile time.

-It does not make sense to compile all this stuff **for more than one** Python version.
+It does not make sense to compile all this stuff **for more than one** Python target.

 Check if all is gone: